PriscillaJoan/SUN-Youth_Programme/README.md

 ## Notes

-- Ensure the sample_data.csv file is located in the sample_data/ folder
+- Ensure the sample_data.csv file is located in the sample_data folder
 - Make sure your Python environment has pandas installed
 - Scripts are modular: functions from clean_and_validate_sessions.py can be imported for further analysis
 ```